spsforks/ziglang-zig-wiki/Updating-libc.md

 This should update `abi.txt`, `fns.txt`, and `vers.txt`.

-If you keep your glibc build artifacts, you can use it with `zig build test -Denable-foreign-glibc=/foo/glibc/multi/install/glibcs`.
+If you keep your glibc build artifacts, you can use it with `zig build test -Denable-qemu -Denable-foreign-glibc=/foo/glibc/multi/install/glibcs`.

 ## musl